Local pub comfort food

 - 1 disc homemade pie dough or store puff pastry

-- Two sausage links, cooked per packaging
+- Two sausage links, chopped

 - 1/2 tsp balsamic vinegar